Frequently Asked Questions

 Why do I see a warning that “Another DockLock app is already running”?

-This warning appears if DockLock Lite, DockLock+, or DockLock Pro detects another DockLock app running on your Mac.
+This warning appears if DockLock Lite, DockLock Plus, or DockLock Pro detects another DockLock app running on your Mac.
 Running multiple DockLock apps simultaneously causes conflicts as they both try to control the Dock.

 Why does this happen?